-Planning and Development Objectives Policies

-1. To consider future development 1-a.
-The City will use the most up to date

-suitability based on ground conditions seasonal surface displacement data,

-and areas susceptible to permafrost derived from the InSAR satellite data, to

-degradation. identify areas that have significant

-displacement to plan appropriate land

-uses that are suitable for ground
+Planning and Development Objectives Policies Planning and Development Objectives 1.
+To consider future development suitability based on ground conditions and areas susceptible to permafrost degradation.
+1-a.
+The City will use the most up to date seasonal surface displacement data, derived from the InSAR satellite data, to identify areas that have significant displacement to plan appropriate land uses that are suitable for ground conditions.

-conditions.

 1-b.
-Adaptation plans will be developed for

-existing infrastructure known to be on
+Adaptation plans will be developed for existing infrastructure known to be on discontinuous permafrost.

-discontinuous permafrost.

-4 - Deed eligensents and surface enversagill

 1-c.
 Road alignments and surface covers will consider impacts on permafrost.

-consider impacts on permanost.

 1-d.
-Standards for development in areas that

-have a high level of surface displacement

-or are in permafrost areas should

-consider best building practices that

-mitigate movement of buildings.
+Standards for development in areas that have a high level of surface displacement or are in permafrost areas should consider best building practices that mitigate movement of buildings.
 1-e.
-The City will ensure that land purchasers

-are able to test ground conditions prior

-to purchase.

-2. To create a built environment that will , 5 5

-lower the risk of wildfires spreading to

-structures and key infrastructure. vegetation, where it has access, to
+The City will ensure that land purchasers are able to test ground conditions prior to purchase.
+To create a built environment that will lower the risk of wildfires spreading to structures and key infrastructure.
+2-a.
+The City will manage vegetation between structures and flammable wildland vegetation, where it has access, to